moliver28/research-handbook/content/handbook/resellers/channel-program-guide/psp-howto.md

 * DevOps professionals familiar with other products on the market, but without prior GitLab experience: **10–12** days.

 * IT professionals without DevOps knowledge and without GitLab experience: **15–20** days.

+#### Do I have to take the exams in order?

+No, it's up to you.
+You just need to finish all 6 to get the PSE status.

 ## Not-for-Resale (NFR) licenses